cjolowicz/blog/content/posts/hypermodern-python-04-typing.md

   Code editor, but I won't cover it here.

 Pytype's type inference makes it a nice tool to start with.
-Add the following session to `noxfile.py` to add a pytype session:
+Add the following session to `noxfile.py` to add run pytype:

 ```python
 # noxfile.py